 - Maple Pecan – 2 Tablespoons pecans + maple sugar as your sweetener

-Oatmeal is already a very healthy breakfast option, but you can really kick up your breakfast nutrition by picking one or two of these nutrition boosters to each packet.
+Oatmeal is already a very healthy breakfast option, but you can really kick up the nutrition of your DIY oatmeal packets by picking one or two of these nutrition boosters to each packet.

 - 1 tsp chia seeds